Living in Antarctica

 Show a scene of the Antarctic environment and its wildlife.
 Compare it to a site where humans have created a permanent settlement.
 What types of buildings would need to be built?
 What might be some of the ways humans impact the environment?

 Provide a copy of two types of map that show Antarctica in relation to Australia.

-One map shows Antarctica and its location compared to the continents.
+- One map showing Antarctica and its location compared to the continents.

-The other map shows relative distances of Australian Antarctic stations and the Australian mainland.
+- The other map showing relative distances of Australian Antarctic stations and the Australian mainland.

 Compare what the two maps reveal.